samreenraza61/HackBio-Internship/Report_stage2.md

 - **Modeling:** Swiss-Model findings reveal high quality: 98.47% of residues in the favored region, and the MolProbity score is 0.62.
 AlphaFold2 has strong confidence in its main structure but less so in residues, indicating flexibility.
 - **Domain:** SWISS-MODEL predicts only the DNA-binding domain, while AlphaFold2 predicts all domains.
-- **Visualization:** Alignment of predicted structures shows a low RMSD of 0.390 Å for 172 atoms, indicating high structural similarity between the two predictions.
+- **Visualization:** Alignment of predicted structures by PyMOL [11] shows a low RMSD of 0.390 Å for 172 atoms, indicating high structural similarity between the two predictions.
 - **Structural Accuracy:**
   - For the apo form, the homology model has an RMSD of 0.271 Å (high similarity) vs. AlphaFold2 (24.494 Å).
   - For the agonist-bound, both methods show high similarity, with 0.323 Å (homology) and 0.340 Å (AlphaFold2).